-Nature is the Source of our Photo Inspiration
+Nature is the Source of our Photographic Inspiration

 Nature inspires us to create.
-We are always amazed by the richness of the landscapes surrounding us when we walk, as well as the diversity of the seascapes enveloping us when we dive.
-For us, it is through observing, appreciating and respecting the beauties of nature that helps us to see each morning as the beginning of the first day of the rest of our lives.
+We continue to be amazed by the richness of the landscapes surrounding us when we walk, as well as the diversity of the seascapes enveloping us when we dive.
+For us, it is through observation, appreciation, and respect for the beauties of nature that enables us to view each morning as the beginning of the first day of the rest of our lives.

-We believe that the contemplation of the beauties of Nature has the power to help nourish and unify all human beings.
-We strive to create artistic photographs that connect us to emotions and perceptions that no one has regular access to in their daily lives.
+We believe that contemplation of the beauties of nature has the power to nourish and unify all human beings.
+We strive to create artistic photographs that connect us to the emotions and perceptions that cannot be regularly accessed in our daily lives.